andreiskandar/atg-internship-test/README.md

 # Combine Automation Report Simulator

-Create a prototype simulation for the future of agriculture harvesiting.
+Create a prototype simulation for the future of agriculture harvesting.
 To prove the concept of autonomous combines [harvesting tractor], a wizard input is required to configure autonomous combine and add that configuration into a database.

 All combines in the database will have a scheduled simulation test ran to log the functionality and operation of each combine to measure its efficiency through harvesting a 10-acre square field.